 Step 1 – IMGs required to submit their medical degree (final medical diploma/primary qualification) in medicine and surgery for verification.
 It is important to determine that your medical school as well as your degree title and graduation year is eligible.

-Step 2 – Create EPIC account and confirm your identity with ECFMG.
+Step 2 – Create EPIC account and confirm your identity with ECFMG, a member of Intealth.
 Indicate that you plan to apply to the AMC when completing your request to establish an account.
 Your EPIC ID will be confirmed in 2-3 working days.